Omega: History

 In addition to the Greek alphabet, Omega was also adopted into the early Cyrillic alphabet (see Cyrillic omega (Ѡ, ѡ)).
 A Raetic variant is conjectured to be at the origin or parallel evolution of the Elder Futhark ᛟ.

-Omega was also adopted into the Latin alphabet, as a letter of the 1982 revision to the African reference alphabet.
-It is in sparse use (see Latin omega).
+Omega was also adopted into the Latin alphabet, as the Latin omega, as a letter of the 1982 revision to the African reference alphabet, and is in sparse use.